Kalach-na-Donu: Administrative and municipal status

 Within the framework of administrative divisions, Kalach-na-Donu serves as the administrative center of Kalachyovsky District.
 As an administrative division, it is, together with the settlement of Dom otdykha, incorporated within Kalachyovsky District as the town of district significance of Kalach-na-Donu.
 As a municipal division, the town of district significance of Kalach-na-Donu is incorporated within Kalachyovsky Municipal District as Kalachevskoye Urban Settlement.

+Economy

+Since the end of the 20th century and in the first three decades of the 21st century, the A260 highway has played an important role in the town's economy.